 Unfortunately, airbags present serious risks to both drivers and passengers in vehicles.
 Children under age 13 are particularly at risk of injuries caused by the rapid inflation of airbags.
 Young children are not the only ones who can be harmed by an inflating airbag.
 People of smaller stature are at a heightened risk of an airbag injury because they usually sit closer to the steering wheel, which is where airbags are stored.
 If the airbag malfunctions or if a motorist is not positioned correctly, serious injuries can occur to a motorist of any age or size.

 Airbags also malfunction.
 They have been known to fail to deploy in crashes and to deploy in non-crash situations while a car is in motion, which may lead to a crash.
 In other cases, airbag inflators have exploded with enough force to hurl dangerous shrapnel into the passenger cabin.
-Millions of Takata airbags installed in numerous types of vehicle have been recalled in the wake of airbag-related deaths due to defective inflators.
+Millions of Takata airbags installed in numerous types of vehicles have been recalled in the wake of airbag-related deaths due to defective inflators.

 If you or a loved one has been hurt by an airbag or if your injuries were made worse by an airbag, you may have a right to demand compensation from the manufacturer.
 Our South Carolina airbag injury lawyers at Joye Law Firm can help you pursue a claim for damages against the manufacturer or others responsible for your airbag injuries.